Council-managed roads or roads with direct access to our roads that are currently affected by road closures.

 How the program works

-Roadside slashing is delivered across six contract areas (see map below) and includes:
+Roadside slashing is delivered across six contract areas and includes:

-This work supports Council’s obligations under the Country Fire Authority Act 1958, which requires Council to take all practicable steps to prevent the occurrence and spread of fire on or from roads we manage.
+The program supports Council’s obligations under the Country Fire Authority Act 1958, which requires Council to take all practicable steps to prevent the occurrence and spread of fire on or from roads managed by Council.